-There are many misconceptions about how and why some people become addicted to drugs and others don’t.
+There are many misconceptions about how and why drugs become addictive, and why some people are more susceptible to drug addiction than others.
 As a society, there is a prevalence of thinking that someone who has become addicted to drugs is inherently bad, weak, and lacking self-control; however, the actual reasons behind addiction can be more complex than simply making bad choices or being too weak to say no.

 How Does Drug Addiction Start